Unquenched Charmonium and Beyond: Problem and its solution

 The introduction of the screened potential also had important implications for the interpretation of other states and opened new avenues.
 It suggested that the $\psi(4415)$ might not be the highest $S$-wave state in that mass region and hinted at the possibility of missing states, a theme later explored in the prediction of a narrow $\psi(4S)$ around 4.26 GeV.

-Furthermore, Refs.~\cite{Li:2009ad,Duan:2021alw} demonstrated the consistency between the screening potential model and the coupled-channel quark model, emphasizing the role of coupled-channel and threshold effects.
+Furthermore, Refs.~\cite{Li:2009ad,Duan:2021alw} demonstrated the consistency between the screening potential model and the coupled-channel quark model, emphasizing the role of coupled-channel and threshold effects, as depicting in Fig. \ref{fig:compare_coupled_screen} for $\chi_{cJ}(nP)$ cases.
 In this picture, the flattening of the confining potential is intrinsically linked to the opening of heavy–light meson decay channels.

-In summary, research on screened potentials in the mid‑1990s, driven largely by lattice QCD results, resolved key difficulties in heavy quarkonium spectroscopy.
+In summary, research on screened potentials in the mid-1990s, driven largely by lattice QCD results, resolved key difficulties in heavy quarkonium spectroscopy.
 By including color screening effects from the light quark sea, it advanced beyond the quenched approximation and provided a more realistic approach for describing highly excited states.
-This framework enabled a systematic treatment of high‑lying charmonium and can be naturally extended to bottomonium \cite{Wang:2018rjg}, heavy–light mesons \cite{Song:2015nia,Song:2015fha}, and light‑flavor mesons \cite{Wang:2021gle}.
+This framework enabled a systematic treatment of high-lying charmonium and can be naturally extended to bottomonium \cite{Wang:2018rjg}, heavy–light mesons \cite{Song:2015nia,Song:2015fha}, and light-flavor mesons \cite{Wang:2021gle}.